 Development Specialist, American Indian Family Center

-Marketing and Communications VISTA, MIGIZI Communications, Inc.
+Marketing & Communications Specialist, MIGIZI

 VISTA Leader, Minnesota Council of Nonprofits